cottondell/_3d_rendering_engine/README.md

 # _3d_rendering_engine

-> Disclaimer: This is my first GitHub repository so so don't criticize my "README.md" and "syntax.txt" files too hard xD
+> Disclaimer: This is my first GitHub repository so so don't criticize my "README.md" and "syntax.txt" files too hard.

 **Object faces do NOT work YET**